 - Your symptoms are not controlled by dietary changes.

 - You are losing large amounts of weight due to dumping syndrome.
 Your doctor may refer you to a registered dietitian to help you create an eating plan.

 In dumping syndrome, food and gastric juices from your stomach move to your small intestine in an uncontrolled, abnormally fast manner.
 This is most often related to changes in your stomach associated with surgery.

 Dumping syndrome can occur after any stomach surgery or major esophageal surgery, such as removal of the esophagus (esophagectomy).

 Your stomach is a muscular sac about the size of a small melon that expands when you eat or drink to hold as much as a gallon of food or liquid.
 Once your stomach pulverizes the food, strong muscular contractions (peristaltic waves) push the food toward the pyloric valve, which leads to the upper portion of your small intestine (duodenum).

 Surgery that alters your stomach can increase your risk of dumping syndrome.
-These surgeries are most commonly performed to treat obesity, but are also part of treatment for stomach cancer and other conditions.
+These surgeries are most commonly performed to treat obesity, but are also part of treatment for stomach cancer, esophageal cancer and other conditions.
 These surgeries include:

 - Gastrectomy, in which a portion or all of your stomach is removed.

 - Gastric bypass surgery (Roux-en-Y operation), which is performed to treat morbid obesity.
-It surgically creates a stomach pouch smaller than the stomach, meaning you're no longer able to eat as much as you once did.
+It surgically creates a stomach pouch smaller than the stomach, meaning that you're no longer able to eat as much as you once did.
 It connects the small intestine to this pouch in the form of a gastrojejunostomy.